SEngel23/Kickstarter-analysis/Readme_Deliverables_1_2.md

 # Kickstarter Campaign Analysis of Outcomes
 ## Project Overview
 The purpose of this kickstarter campaign analysis was to look at the relationship between campaign outcomes, launch date, and fund goals to determine the best probability of a successful campaign.
 Here is a link to the kickstarter data set including the spreadsheets of the data discussed in this analysis.
-[Kickstarter_Challenge.zip](Kickstarter_Challenge.zip)
+[Kickstarter_Challenge.xlsx](Kickstarter_Challenge.xlsx)
 ## Analysis and Challenges
 ### Theater Outcomes by Launch Date
 When looking at the kickstarter data and trying to determine the best outcome of a campaign, I first wanted to know what time during the year was most successful for